-Saul ‘Canelo’ Alvarez Vs. Sergey Kovalev Preview: Alvarez Moves To 175 To Take On Hard-Punching Kovalev
+Saul ‘Canelo’ Alvarez Vs. Sergey Kovalev Preview: Alvarez Moves To 175 Lbs To Take On Hard-Punching Kovalev

 “Given where each man is in his career, it’s hard to pick against the younger, much fresher Canelo, who hand-picked Kovalev to fight,” Rafael noted.
 “I like Canelo to wear Kovalev down and stop him late.”

-A possible distraction for Alvarez, however, could prove to be his ongoing feud with his own promoter, former seven-division champion Oscar De La Hoya.
+A possible distraction for Alvarez could prove to be his ongoing feud with his own promoter, former seven-division champion Oscar De La Hoya.
 According to SB Nation, Alvarez has felt slighted by De La Hoya for about two years, complaining that De La Hoya’s Golden Boy Promotions moved too slowly to negotiate new fight deals for him, and even botched deals that eventually fell through.

-Last year, Alavrez signed an unprecedented five-year, 11-fight contract with the DAZN sports streaming service, giving the online network exclusive rights to his fights — in exchange for a whopping $365 million paycheck.
+Last year, Alvarez signed an unprecedented five-year, 11-fight contract with the DAZN sports streaming service, giving the online network exclusive rights to his fights — in exchange for a whopping $365 million paycheck.

 De La Hoya did not show up to the press conference announcing the historic contract.